pkrumins/nodejs-proxy/readme.txt

 And that's it!

-Now I have also added ip-based access control and by default the proxy will deny all IPs.
-To add a new ip, just echo it to 'iplist' file:
+I have also added ip-based access control and by default the proxy will deny all IPs.
+To add a new ip, just echo it to 'allow_ip_list' file:

-    $ echo '1.2.3.4' >> iplist
+    $ echo '1.2.3.4' >> config/allow_ip_list

 And you don't need to restart the server, it will see the changes and update itself.

-You can also block hosts based on a regex pattern, to do that, echo the hosts you don't wish the proxy to serve to 'blacklist' file:
+You can also block hosts based on a regex pattern, to do that, echo the hosts you don't wish the proxy to serve to 'black_list' file:

-    $ echo 'facebook.com' >> blacklist
+    $ echo 'facebook.com' >> config/black_list

 More features coming later!